 KGS Go Server

 The KGS Go Server, or simply KGS, is a popular Go server that can be accessed at http://www.gokgs.com/.
-Its popularity is declining, but it is common to have more than 1500 people logged in at any time, making it one of the largest Go servers in the world.
+Its popularity is declining, but it is common to have more than 1000 people logged in at any time, making it one of the largest Go servers in the world.
 Many high profile tournament games are relayed on KGS.
+KGS is user friendly.

 |Table of contents|

 The client (known as CGoban3) has been written in English, and has been translated to Japanese, French, Italian, German, Chinese and other languages.
 More translations are welcome!
 The main "room" is called the English Game Room, but it is really an international room.
 There are also rooms where speakers of Chinese, Dutch, Esperanto, Finnish, French, German, Hebrew, Hungarian, Italian, Japanese, Korean, Polish, Portuguese, Romanian, Russian, Spanish, Swedish, and Turkish are encouraged to meet.
 In addition, there are many, many other rooms from which you can choose, and you can also create new rooms if you so desire.

 You can log in to KGS using the website, with a Java applet, but for a more stable connection you can download the client CGoban3, which is also a good SGF editor / viewer.
 The client is written in Java, so you can use it under Windows, Linux, Solaris, and MacOSX.
 Alternatively, you can use an HTML5 client.